garden-io/garden/docs/reference/providers/ephemeral-kubernetes.md

 ### `${providers.<provider-name>.outputs.default-hostname}`

-The default hostname configured on the provider.
+The dynamic hostname configured on the provider automatically, when an ephemeral cluster is created.

 | Type     |
 | -------- |